NBS-LLC/craift/README.md

 > gcloud auth application-default login
 ```

-The following environment variables must be configured:
+In addition to these environment variables:

 - CRAIFT_AI_PROJECT_ID - The id of a Google Cloud project with Vertex AI enabled

 # developing

-Use the following commands during development.

-Changes will be applied automatically.
+Changes can be applied in real-time:

 ```
 npm run watch